kofany/GoGolin/README.md

 # GoGolin
-Simple Golang irc bot reacting to !commands
+Simplw irc bot reacting to !commands and written in Go